 Born and raised in Chicago, she also has lived and worked in the television industry in Los Angeles.
 She co-founded Windy City West and hosted ten annual parties for transplanted Chicagoans working in the Hollywood entertainment industry, and produced a television special about Windy City West for NBC 5 in Chicago.

 Ginny's former clients included: Author and Radio Personality John St. Augustine, former Host and Producer, Oprah Radio, Rev. Dr. Terry Cole-Whittaker, author of "What You Think of Me is None of My Business" and "Live Your Bliss" and Mark DeCarlo, author of "A Fork on the Road" and on iTunesPyschic.com

-Ginny is now a Partner and Vice President, Marketing & Development for Environment Protection Solutions LLC (EPS).
-EPS is a professional service company with a higher standard in sanitizing and disinfecting without harmful chemicals.
-She is proud to be a part of the recovery efforts, along with her partners in the Coachella Valley, in helping business and homeowners feel safe and protected from germs & viruses including COVID-19
+In 2020, Ginny was a Partner and Vice President, Marketing & Development and helped to launch Environment Protection Solutions LLC (EPS), a professional service company with a higher standard in sanitizing and disinfecting without harmful chemicals.

 Ginny lives in Palm Springs with her “fur children.”